Last Updated on February 17, 2022 by Mark Ferguson

-What are the basics of remodeling a house?
+What are the basics of how to remodel a house?

 When I flip houses, almost every house I buy needs work.
 Most of the rental properties I buy need work as well.
 I want a really good deal, and sometimes that takes buying properties that need to be remodeled.
 What are the basic steps to take when remodeling a home?